personio/newrelic-alert-manager/README.md

 ### Notification channels

-With respect to notification channels, the currently supported types are Email and Slack channels.
+With respect to notification channels, the currently supported types are Email, Slack and Opsgenie channels.

 ### Dashboards
 The dashboard API is fully covered by the operator.